 When making Halloween Sugar Stamp Cookies, be sure to follow the directions carefully.
-It’s important to lightly dust your stamp with flour and tap off the excess before stamping the dough.
+It’s important to lightly dust your stamp with confectioner’s sugar and tap off the excess before stamping the dough.
 It’s also very important to chill the dough.

 Sugar cookie dough is a nightmare to work with if it’s not properly chilled.
 In the recipe card below, it is suggested that you wrap the dough in plastic wrap and refrigerate for 15 minutes.
 Do not cut this time short.
 Be patient; your cookies will look much better – trust me!

 The amount of food colouring you use is up to you.
 I was quite aggressive with the amount I put in because I wanted the colours to be very bright and vibrant.
 I also used Wilton gel food colouring.
 Try to avoid using liquid food colouring, because the liquid will change the texture and consistency of the dough.